wpendl99/.github/profile/javascript/arrow/arrow.md

 ## This pointer

 Next, arrow functions inherit the `this` pointer from the scope of where it is created.
 This makes what is know as a `closure`.
 A closure allows a function to continue referencing its creation scope, even after it has passed out of that scope.
-This can be tricky to wrap your head around, and we discuss it in detail when we talk about JavaScript `scope`.
+This can be tricky to wrap your head around, and we discuss it in detail when we later talk about JavaScript `scope`.
 For now consider the following example.

 The function `makeClosure` returns an anonymous function using the arrow syntax.
 Notice that the `a` parameter is overridden, a new `b` variable is created, and both `a` and `b` are referenced in the arrow function.
 Because of that reference, they are both part of the closure for the returned function.